cloudmesh/client/docs/source/commands/command_flavor.rst

 Flavors define the compute, memory, and storage capacity of nova computing instances.
 To put it simply, a flavor is an available hardware configuration for a server.
-It defines the “size” of a virtual server that can be launched
+It defines the ï¿½sizeï¿½ of a virtual server that can be launched

 Refresh
 ----------------------------------------------------------------------